upf-gti/SignBank/README.md

 The first time we run the application, we will need to create the database, so, while the docker compose is running we will go to /backend folder.

-There we need a .env file with the following:
+There we need a .env file with the following, or change it with the database url with the custom values you set in the .env file:

 ```
 DATABASE_URL=postgresql://postgres:postgres@localhost:5432/signbank